-Texas AG Paxton says state filed an appeal to reinstate 'fetal heartbeat' abortion law
+Texas AG Paxton says he filed an appeal to reinstate 'fetal heartbeat' abortion law

 CLICK HERE TO GET THE FOX NEWS APP

-"It's pretty important, I think in this country, that states have the opportunities to put their own laws in place.
-And "for decades and decades, . . . this was an issue that was regulated by states.
-And only in 1972 did the courts decide that courts were better at regulating this, and that hasn't worked out so well," Paxton said during the interview.
+"It's pretty important, I think in this country, that states have the opportunities to put their own laws in place," Paxton said during the interview.
+"For decades and decades . . . this was an issue that was regulated by states.
+And only in 1972 did the courts decide that courts were better at regulating this, and that hasn't worked out so well," he said.
 "I think this is something we need to bring back to the court's attention and hopefully go back to each individual state making their own decisions about this as opposed to courts who are not equipped to handle legislating for the entire country."

 The Texas law prohibits abortions once medical professionals can detect cardiac activity, usually around six weeks and before many women know they’re pregnant.
 Rather than having the state enforce the ban, the law creates a private right of action against individuals who commit or aid and abet an abortion that violates the law – but not against the woman who undergoes the procedure.